-Google Protobuff as data exchange format: The client communicates with cache over a persistent TCP socket.
-NCache client uses Google Protocol buffer (protofbuf) as a protocol to communicate with the cache server.
-The use of Protobuff provides flexibility to older client versions of NCache to communicate with new cache server versions.
+Google Protobuf as a data exchange format: The client communicates with the cache over a persistent TCP socket.
+NCache client uses Google Protocol buffer (Protobuf) as a protocol to communicate with the cache server.
+The use of Protobuf provides flexibility to older client versions of NCache, to communicate with new cache server versions.

 Request-Response based parallel request execution: NCache client supports multi-threading.
-Applications can make parallel requests to the cache.
-NCache follows RequestId based request-response protocol in client-server communications where every request is assigned a unique RequestId.
+Those applications can make parallel requests to the cache.
+NCache follows the RequestId-based request-response protocol in client-server communications, where every request is assigned a unique RequestId.
 Despite having a single TCP connection between the cache client and a cache server, the client can send multiple requests with their unique RequestIds to the cache server without waiting for the response of already sent requests.
-So each request is truly independent.
+So, each request is truly independent.
 NCache server also supports parallel request execution.
-This architecture enables applications to execute multiple parallel operations from the client to cache servers without operations waiting for each other, thus providing maximum performance and scalability.
+This architecture enables applications to execute multiple parallel operations from the client to cache servers without operations waiting for each other, thus, providing maximum performance and scalability.

 Request Pipelining: Pipelining refers to combining and sending multiple requests in a single socket (I/O) operation.
-Whenever applications perform I/O operations, user to kernel mode switching occurs, which is a costly operation.
-Pipelining avoids this cost by performing the same task in less number of I/O operations.
-Pipelining increases application performance manifold.
-NCache supports pipelining on both client and server end.
+Whenever applications perform I/O operations, user-to-kernel mode switching occurs, which is a costly operation.
+Pipelining avoids this cost by performing the same task in a reduced number of I/O operations.
+Pipelining increases application performance manyfold.
+NCache supports pipelining on both the client and server end.

 Cache topology awareness: NCache client is cache topology-aware.
 When a cache client connects to the first cache server, it retrieves the cache metadata, including its topology.
-How a cache should establish connectivity with cache servers and how client operations should be executed, depends on the underlying topology of the cache.
+How a client should establish connectivity with cache servers and how client operations should be executed, depends on the underlying topology of the cache.
 For example, data is distributed among different cache servers in Partitioned and Partition-Replica topologies.
-Therefore the client establishes a TCP connection with each server in the cache cluster and fetches the latest data distribution maps.
-Then client directly performs read and write operations against the partition containing the concerned data.
+Therefore, the client establishes a TCP connection with each server in the cache cluster and fetches the latest data distribution maps.
+The client directly performs read and write operations against the partition containing the concerned data.
 Similarly, each server in the Replicated topology contains the same set of data.
-Thus client only connects with a single cache server.
+Thus, the client only connects with a single cache server.

-Handling connection failures in a seamless fashion: NCache client maintains a persistent connection with the cache server(s).
+Handling connection failures in a seamless fashion: The NCache client maintains a persistent connection with the cache server(s).
 If this connection breaks due to network glitches, the NCache client is equipped with a background connection re-establishment mechanism.
-This mechanism automatically establishes connectivity with the failed server as soon as network connectivity is resumed between the client and server.
-And, all of this happens seamlessly without client application intervention.
+This mechanism automatically establishes connectivity with the failed server, as soon as network connectivity is resumed between the client and server.
+And all of this happens seamlessly, without client application intervention.